Bioconductor/bioconductor.org/content/news/bioc_2_13_release.md

 Changes in version 1.7.5:

-- fixed critical bugs: Excel report output had wrong ordering, ie ratios did not correspond to the meta information [introduced in version 1.7.3].
+- fixed critical bugs: Excel report output had wrong ordering, ie ratios did not correspond to the meta information &#91;introduced in version 1.7.3&#93;.

 - fix of real peptide names: Reexport I/L peptides in reports